parkermac/LO/README.md

 NOTE: some of the code will parse a gtagex into it constituent gridname, tag, and ex_name.
 To do so it assumes these are separated by an underscore "_", so don't use underscores in any of your gridnames, tags, or ex_names.

+Here is some info on the various folders in LO, and how they relate to the naming of things that end up in LO_output.
+Many of these have their own README files.

 | LO | LO_output |
 | --- | --- |
 | lo_tools/lo_tools: place for shared modules | |